HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 - [ ] 4 social media Links with image spread out horizontally with the even distance between them.
+- Use `section` `div` `h3` `p` and `a` tags to introduce footer to the page.
+- `a` tag should be used for the link which will lead to the email of the organization. and also whould be used for the logos of all the social media with links.

 ### Footer CSS

 - [ ] links are presented with social media logo should align in the bottom center of the page.
+- use `footer-heading`and `footer-para` classes to style heading and paragraph of the footer.
+- use `footer-mail` and `footer-smedia` classes to style email and social media icons and sm-links to style links.

 ---